On automorphisms of undirected Bruhat graphs: Special matchings and Bruhat automorphisms

 \subsection{The connection to special matchings}

 The proof of Proposition~\ref{prop:v-is-in-orbit} and Conjecture~\ref{conj:strengthened-orbit-conjecture} would together imply that the left, right, and middle multiplication automorphisms suffice to determine the identity orbit of $\Gamma(w)$ under graph automorphisms.
-Left or right multiplication by a descent of $w$ determines a special matching of the Hasse diagram $H([e,w])$ of $[e,w]$, essentially by construction; in Proposition~\ref{prop:middle-mult-is-automorphism} below, we observe that the same is true for middle multiplication.
+Left or right multiplication by a descent of $w$ determines a special matching of the Hasse diagram $H([e,w])$ of $[e,w]$, essentially by construction; in Proposition~\ref{prop:middle-mult-is-special-matching} below, we observe that the same is true for middle multiplication.
+This result could also be obtained from the classification of special matchings of lower Bruhat intervals given in \cite{SM-first-lower-classification, SM-lower-classification}.

 \begin{prop} Suppose $w=w^Jw_J$ is a BP-decomposition of $w$ and in addition we have $\supp(w^J) \cap \supp(w_J) =\{s\}$, then the middle multiplication map

 is a special matching of $[e,w]$. \end{prop} \begin{proof} Clearly $\phi$ gives a perfect matching on $H([e,w])$, so it suffices to check that for $x \lessdot y \in [e,w]$ we have $\phi(x)=y$ or $\phi(x)<\phi(y)$.
 By Proposition~\ref{prop:middle-mult-is-automorphism}, $\phi$ is an automorphism of $\Gamma(w)$, so $\phi(x),\phi(y)$ differ by multiplication by a reflection, and in particular either $\phi(x)<\phi(y)$ or $\phi(y)<\phi(x)$.
 In the first case we are done, so suppose $\phi(y)<\phi(x)$.
 By Proposition~\ref{prop:monotonicity-of-projection}, and by the construction of middle multiplication, we have: